willibrandon/gonuget/docs/implementation/IMPL-M3-PACKAGING-CONTINUED-2.md

 		Signature: signature,
 	}

 	// 6.
-Add timestamp to unsigned attributes (if requested) if opts.TimestampURL != "" {
+Add timestamp to unsigned attributes (if TimestampURL provided)
+	// Matches NuGet.Client behavior: X509SignatureProvider.cs:51-58
+	// Timestamps are optional - only added when TimestampURL is configured if opts.TimestampURL != "" {
 		timestampAttr, err := createTimestampAttribute(signature, opts)
 		if err != nil {